XorcodeYt/XorcodeYt/README.md

 - Personal projects in my free time
 - An UpGun mod loader
-- A private Sea of Thives external (Kitty Hook on top!)
+- A Sea of Thives P2C external (Kitty Hook on top!)

 ---